starlab-io/docker-virtue/virtue/README.md

 where you the Virtue.config file is optional (it will read from a file called Virtue.config by default, but you can pass your own).

 Building New Virtues
 ------------------------

 To create a new Virtue, you need to add a Dockerfile to the app-containers directory, and then create seccomp and apparmor profiles for the new application.

+To run the Office Virtue, you need to do a `docker load virtue-office-installed.tar` before running `virtue start`.
+The installation process for Office is not going to be automated for the T&E release - the process is hard to automate, and the licensing process is complex.